jmrmcode/Verticillium-wilt-Dataset/README.md

 # Verticillium-wilt-Dataset
-Data release provided in support of “Climatic drivers of Verticillium dahliae occurrence in Mediterranean olive-growing areas of southern Spain”
+Data release provided in support of the manuscript titled “Climatic drivers of Verticillium dahliae occurrence in Mediterranean olive-growing areas of southern Spain”

 This README.txt file was generated on 2019/11/22 by Juan Miguel Requena-Mullor